0xNeit/suilend/math.md

 Note that even if no additional users borrow tokens after $t=0$, due to compound interest, the borrowed amount will increase over time.

-## CTokens

-When a user deposits SUI into Suilend, they will mint (ie get back) CSUI.
-This CSUI entitles the user to obtain their deposit from Suilend + additional interest.
-The interest is obtained by lending out the tokens to borrowers.

-The CToken ratio denotes the exchange rate between the CToken and its underlying asset.
-Formally, the ctoken ratio is calculated by:
-$$C_r = (B_r + A_r) / T_{C_r}$$

-Where:
-- $C_r$ is the ctoken ratio for reserve $r$
-- $B_r$ is the amount of tokens lent to borrowers for reserve $r$
-- $A_r$ is the amount of available tokens (ie not lent out) for reserve $r$
-- $T_{C_r}$ is the total supply of ctokens in reserve $r$.

-$C_r$ starts at 1 when the reserve is initialized, and grows over time.
-The CToken ratio never decreases.

-Note that a user cannot always exchange their CSUI back to SUI.
-In a worst case scenario, all deposited SUI could be lent out, so the protocol won't have any left for redemption.
-However, in this scenario, the interest rates will skyrocket, incentivizing new depositors and also incentivizing borrowers to pay back their debts.
+## Compound debt per obligation

+So, we don't want to compound debt for every obligation on any borrow/repay action.
+That's really inefficient.
+So how can we do better?

+TODO

+# Liquidations

-## Parameters
+# Parameters

-# Open LTV (Loan-to-value)
+## Open LTV (Loan-to-value)

 Open LTV is a percentage that limits how much can be _initially_ borrowed against a deposit.

 Open LTV is less than or equal to 1, and is defined _per_ reserve.
 This is because some tokens are more risky than others.
 For example, using USDC as collateral is much safer than using DOGE.

-# Close LTV
+## Close LTV

 Close LTV is a percentage that represents the maximum amount that can be borrowed against a deposit.
-If the borrowed value exceeds this

-# Obligations

-An obligation is a representation of a user's deposits and borrows in Suilend.
+For a given reserve, Close LTV > Open LTV.